sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 analogue of the "Sen operator" of Bhatt-Drinfeld-Lurie; their behavior is controlled by Cohen-Moore-Neisendorfer fibrations and is Koszul dual to the nilpotence/Ravenel filtration of $$\mathrm{MU}$$.
+(Fixed a minor error in an argument in Appendix C.)

 * <a href = "/files/grG-regular.pdf">Chromatic aberrations of the geometric
   Satake equivalence over the regular locus (2023).</a> Last update: March 2023.